dtchepak/davesquared.net/source/_posts/2012-03-01-folds-pt3-left-fold-right.markdown

 ---
 layout: post
 title: "Folds Pt 3: Left fold, right?"
-date: 2012-03-23 12:31
+date: 2012-03-24 01:33
 comments: true
 categories: ["haskell", "functional programming", "+folds"]
 published: false
 ---

 This post is part 3 of a [series on folds](/categories/-folds), which is my attempt to understand the topic.
-I'm using examples in Haskell, but hopefully you can follow along even if you're not familiar with the language.
+The examples are in Haskell, but hopefully you can follow along even if you're not familiar with the language.
 If you find yourself getting lost in the syntax, I've written a [Haskell quick start](/2012/02/haskell-newbie-attempts-a-haskell-quick-start.html) that goes through all the bits we'll use.

 In [part 1](/2012/02/folds-pt1-from-recursion-to-folds.html) we found that a fold is a way of abstracting recursive operations over lists.
 In [part 2](/2012/02/folds-pt2-from-loops-to-folds.html) we saw that we could also express loops using recursion, which we could extract into a different type of fold.
-We learned that the loop-like fold is called a _left fold_ (it accumulates it values on the left of the expression), and that our original fold was called a _right fold_ (which accumulates to the right).
+We learned that the loop-like fold is called a _left fold_ (it accumulates its values on the left of the expression), and that our original fold was called a _right fold_ (which accumulates to the right).

 ``` haskell
 foldLeft :: (a -> b -> a) -> a -> [b] -> a